 Falcon 9 Launch Vehicle – The current reusable system is flying the Dragon cargo capsule to the ISS.
 Stage 1 of the vehicle actually returns to Cape Canaveral Landing Zone 1 or barge after each launch!

-Falcon 9 Heavy Launch Vehicle – The next generation vehicle designed to carry Dragon and Dragon 2 capsules to the ISS or to deep space (Mars).
+Falcon 9 Heavy Launch Vehicle – The next generation vehicle designed to carry Dragon and Crew Dragon capsules to the ISS or to deep space (Mars).

-Dragon and Dragon 2 – A capsule for transporting up to 7 astronauts (Dragon 2) and/or payload to the ISS – one of two official transportation capsules selected by NASA (Boeing CST-100 Starlight is the other).
+Dragon and Crew Dragon – A capsule for transporting up to 7 astronauts (Crew Dragon) and/or payload (Dragon) to the ISS – one of two official transportation capsules selected by NASA (Boeing CST-100 Starliner is the other).
 It is compatible to launch on top of the Falcon vehicles.

-At Cape Canaveral, Dragon is already delivering payload to the ISS from Launch Complex 39A atop Falcon 9 while the Stage 1 vehicle is returning to either Landing Zone 1 (near the lighthouse) or on a barge in the ocean.
-Launch Complex 40 is being repaired after a Falcon 9 explosion in September 2016.
+At Cape Canaveral, Dragon is already delivering payload to the ISS from Launch Complex 39A or Launch Complex 40 atop Falcon 9 while the Stage 1 vehicle is returning to either Landing Zone 1 (near the lighthouse) or on a barge in the ocean.

 We all know about the history of NASA and the KSC is where it all comes alive!
 You can learn about the early days of space flight, the moon landing missions and the awe-inspiring space shuttle.

 But NASA has many projects in current development that are of interest to KSC visitors:

 International Space Station – NASA astronauts continue to conduct scientific experiments aboard the ISS as they prepare for the Journey To Mars.
 You can learn more about the ISS in the Atlantis building.